alic3dev/secret_symphony_web/README.md

-# Secret Symphony
+# Secret Symphony - Web

-Secret Symphony
+The frontend application for Secret Symphony.

 A secure communication platform